Global Health Career Day 2008 Speakers

 Dr. Guerrant has worked in the Congo, Bangladesh, and Brazil and has his B.S. from Davidson College, his M.D. from the University of Virginia, and his residency in internal medicine at the Harvard Medical Service/Boston City Hospital.
 He has held fellowships in Infectious Diseases at NIH, Johns Hopkins, and UVa.
 Recently elected to the Institute of Medicine of the National Academy of Sciences and appointed to its Board on Global Health, Dr. Guerrant edits the major 2-volume textbook on Tropical Infectious Diseases, among 5 other books, and is author of over 430 scientific articles and reviews.
 His work is focused on the recognition, diagnosis, pathogenesis, impact, and treatment of enteric infections.
 With colleagues in Brazil, Dr. Guerrant’s research documents the effects of and potential solutions for diarrhea and enteric parasitic infections on the long-term physical and cognitive development in malnourished children and on anti-HIV drug absorption and resistance in patients with AIDS.
 As past president of the American Society of Tropical Medicine and Hygiene, Dr. Guerrant is an outspoken voice for the urgency of global health.
 He has launched a model new Trans-University Center for Global Health and is working to develop a Network of these Centers at top institutions across the US and abroad.

-Steve Larson, MD, Assistant Dean, Global Health Programs, University of Pennsylvania School of Medicine
+Steve Larson, MD, Assistant Dean, The Center for Global Health, University of Pennsylvania School of Medicine

 Mr. Laskowski has been a senior executive, leader, teacher, scientist, advisor, and mentor during his career in environmental protection.
 Currently he is a lecturer/advisor at the University of Pennsylvania [PENN].
 At PENN he develops and teaches environmental management and policy courses and advises students and professors in many Departments (e.g., environmental science, business, law, and medicine).
 His areas of special interest include US and global environmental management, environmental policy, and issues related to the attainment of the UN Millennium Development Goals for water and sanitation.
 He has been and continues to be active in support of various non-for-profit organizations.
 In 2006, Mr. Laskowski, with other environmental leaders, founded the Philadelphia Global Water Initiative, a Regional organization dedicated to help provide basic water and sanitation services to everyone in the world.
 He is currently involved in establishing the International Environmental Management Institute at PENN.
 This business-oriented Institute will have hubs around the world, conduct cutting-edge research and provide training for the business and environmental leaders of tomorrow.Top ↑